 You may be eligible to participate in this program if you:

-You are not required to make a minimum or maximum time commitment in order to participate in the program.
-While on a locum placement, your shifts and shift rotations will follow the existing collective agreement.
-In general, locum assignments will be full-time for a period of three weeks; however, some assignments may be an exception based on operational needs.
+You are not required to make a maximum time commitment in order to participate in the program, but there is a minimum assignment of 3 weeks.
+While on a locum placement, your shift hours and shift rotation cycle will follow the existing collective agreement.
+While the length of assignment can vary depending upon site need, the average length is approximately six weeks.

-Successful applicants will be placed upon a roster and contacted when North Zone work opportunities matching the candidate’s skills, experience and work preferences become available.
+Successful applicants will be notified and then placed upon a roster and contacted when North Zone work opportunities matching the candidate’s skills, experience and work preferences become available.